 where $\lambda_k > 0$ is a regularization weight, and

-The coefficients $\alpha^{k}$ are then used to compute a trial step in the same way as Eq.~\eqref{eq:PermutatedAA}.
-In the following, we denote this trial step as ${\hat g}^k(\alpha^k)$, i.e.,
+The coefficients $\alpha^{k}$ are then used to compute a trial step in the same way as in Eq.~\eqref{eq:PermutatedAA}.
+In the following, we denote this trial step as ${\hat g}^k(\alpha^k)$ where

-Regularization such as the one in Eq.~\eqref{eq:RegularizedOpt} has been suggested in~\citemain{Anderson2019} and applied in~\citemain{fu2019anderson,Scieur2020}.
+The trial step is accepted as the new iterate if it meets certain criteria (which we will develop in the following in detail).
+Regularization such as the one in Eq.~\eqref{eq:RegularizedOpt} has been suggested in~\citemain{Anderson2019} and is applied in~\citemain{fu2019anderson,Scieur2020}.
 A major difference between our approach and the regularization in~\citemain{fu2019anderson,Scieur2020} is the choice of $\lambda_{k}$: in~\citemain{fu2019anderson} it is set in a heuristic manner, whereas in~\citemain{Scieur2020} it is either fixed or specified via grid search.
-We instead update $\lambda_k$ adaptively based on the effectiveness of the latest AA step.
-Specifically, we observe that a larger value of $\lambda_k$ can improve stability for the resulting linear system; it will also induce a stronger penalty for the magnitude of $\|\alpha^{k}\|$, so that the trial step $\hat{g}^k(\alpha^k)$ tends to be closer to $g^{k_0}$, which, according to Eq.~\eqref{eq:PermutationRule}, is the fixed-point iteration step with the smallest residual among the latest $m+1$ iterates.
-On the other hand, a larger regularization weight may also hinder the fast convergence of AA if it is already effective in reducing the residual without regularization.
+We instead update $\lambda_k$ adaptively based on the effectiveness of the latest $\AA$ step.
+Specifically, we observe that a larger value of $\lambda_k$ can improve stability for the resulting linear system; it will also induce a stronger penalty for the magnitude of $\|\alpha^{k}\|$.
+In this case, the trial step $\hat{g}^k(\alpha^k)$ tends to be closer to $g^{k_0}$, which, according to Eq.~\eqref{eq:PermutationRule}, is the fixed-point iteration step with the smallest residual among the latest $m+1$ iterates.
+On the other hand, a larger regularization weight may also hinder the fast convergence of $\AA$ if it is already effective in reducing the residual without regularization.